 To be eligible, articles must:

-Authors choosing to publish open access under this agreement will retain copyright and be able to choose between a Creative Commons Attribution (CC-BY) or Attribution-Noncommercial-NoDerivatives (CC-BY-NC-ND) license.
+Authors choosing to publish open access under this agreement will retain copyright and their articles will be assigned a Creative Commons Attribution (CC-BY) license by default, though authors may choose a different Creative Commons license if they prefer.